 Compared to Big Agnes above, MSR’s designs are typically more weather-worthy with robust fabrics and very sturdy constructions.
-Their Access and Remote are two strong options in the mountaineering realm, and even their backpacking-focused Hubba series is impressively impervious to the elements with a hubbed pole structure and full-coverage rainfly (we’ve used each variation of the two-person model over the years and it remains a consistent top pick).
+Their Access and Remote are two strong options in the mountaineering realm, and even their backpacking-focused Hubba series—which got a considerable update this year—is impressively impervious to the elements with a hubbed pole structure and full-coverage rainfly (see our in-depth review of the latest version here).
 The company only recently jumped into the camping world with their Habitude series, but we’re hopeful that they’ll continue to diversify.
 And it’s worth mentioning that MSR’s parent company, Cascade Designs, also comprises other leading outdoor brands including Therm-a-Rest, Platypus, and SealLine.

 Location: Kent, Washington